ClickCease

 The National Transportation Safety Board (NTSB) has also criticized Tesla for the Autopilot’s lack of safeguards.
 In its investigation into a 2018 crash in Culver City, NTSB officials said the Autopilot’s system design allows drivers to disengage from the task of driving.
 Tesla and NHTSA both advise motorists to keep their hands on the steering wheel and pay attention to the road at all times, even if Autopilot is engaged.

-While Autopilot enables the car to steer, accelerate and brake autonomously, it doesn’t make the vehicle autonomous.
-Some drivers have been filmed sleeping behind the wheel of their Tesla vehicles and one driver in Northern California was even arrested after passing out behind the Tesla wheel, which was still in motion.
+Autopilot enables the car to steer, accelerate, and brake autonomously; it doesn’t make the vehicle autonomous.
+Some drivers have been filmed sleeping behind the wheel of their Tesla vehicles, and one driver in Northern California was even arrested after passing out behind the wheel of a still-in-motion Tesla.
 Legislators and consumer safety advocates have urged Tesla to disable Autopilot until it installs new safeguards to prevent drivers from evading system limits that could let them fall asleep.

 Protecting the Rights of Victims and Families